Ramanakunam16/University-web-portal/README.md

 - **Platform used **: used docker to run Database using mariadb docker image,used github and codespace.

  - **Tools used **:
-    ## docker - to run mysql database container,
+   - docker - to run mysql database container.
-    ## npm(to install packages like express ,
+   - npm(to install packages like express.
-    ## node-xlsx - used to extract data into json format
+   - ode-xlsx - used to extract data into json format.
-    ## nodemon - to restart the server when there is changes in code ),
+   - nodemon - to restart the server when there is changes in code ).

  - **Version controls** : used git version control